Tencharmin/PowerShell-Utilities/README.md

 # PowerShell utility scripts

-Hello, I'm kinda fresh to PowerShell but you need to start somewhere so I made few usefull scripts which help us at work for doing (variety) of stuff
+Hello, I'm kind of fresh to PowerShell but you need to start somewhere so I made few usefull scripts which help us at work for doing (variety) of stuff

 So here is a little readme for each script: